pcarleton/pcarleton.github.io/_drafts/buckle-pixi.md

 # Calling browser API's

 The first thing the demo script I am using does is append a node to the `body`, so the first thing I am going to tackle is interacting with the document API's.
 I  based my calling loosely off of the "ReasonML" bindings that I found on GitHub [here][6].
-TODO: look up Cheng Lou's role with Reason.
 Here is what I came up with to append a simple text node to the document body:

 ```
 type element